 It’s that time of the year again: time to celebrate Clem’s birthday!
 For those of you new to the blog, Clem is my darling and spunky Jack Russell Terrier.
 This year, she’s turning NINE years old!
 Where do the years go?!

-By the way, check out my other dog treat recipes on the Recipe Index under “Dog Treats” — this one is a favorite of readers and I personally like this one for a pup party.
+By the way, check out my other dog treat recipes on the Recipe Index under “Dog Treats” — this one is a favourite of readers, and I personally like this one for a pup party.

 Welp, I thought Clem deserved a new recipe for her birthday.